asicguy/zcu104_ubuntu/software/qspi2ssd/readme.md

     - Burn QSPI.
     - Set the jumpers for QSPI boot mode, SW6 [4:1]= on, on, off, on.

-- Boot the OS
-    - Connect to the usb-uart of the board using a terminal emulator (putty, screen, minicom or similar).
-    - Settings are 115200 baud, 8-1-none.
-    - Hit the reset button and watch for text.
-First, u-boot starts.
-You can stop in u-boot by hitting any key.
-    - After a timeout u-boot will start the linux kernel.
-The petalinux-configure command creates the right boot command to point to the ram filesystem, etc.
-- Now create the boot files that u-boot expects.

-## U-Boot
+## Root Filesystem

-- Now copy the boot files to the SD card.

-    cp images/linux/BOOT.BIN /media/pedro/BOOT/
-    cp images/linux/image.ub /media/pedro/BOOT/

-    It is assumed that you already partitioned the SD card.
-    - sudo gparted  (make sure you have the correct drive selected!)
-    - First partition called BOOT, FAT32, 512MB
-    - Second partition called rootfs, ext4, use the rest of the card.

 - Now down load the root filesystem.
 It is 360MB.

     wget https://releases.linaro.org/debian/images/developer-arm64/latest/linaro-stretch-developer-20180416-89.tar.gz

-- Uncompress the root filesystem preserving file attributes and ownership.
+- Uncompress the root filesystem **preserving file attributes and ownership**.

     sudo tar --preserve -zxvf linaro-stretch-developer-20180416-89.tar.gz

-- Copy the root filesystem onto the SD card preserving file attributes and ownership.
+- Copy the root filesystem onto the SSD **preserving file attributes and ownership**.
+This assumes the M.2 sata SSD is connected to the workstation using an M.2 to sata adapter and mounted at /media/xxxx/rootfs,

-    sudo cp --recursive --preserve binary/* /media/pedro/rootfs/
+    sudo cp --recursive --preserve binary/* /media/xxxx/rootfs/

-- Eject the SD card from your workstation and install it in the ZCU104.
+- Install the SSD in the ZCU104.

 - Connect to the USB Uart port on the zcu104 and start a terminal emulator.
 I use screen sometimes.